guppy-rs/guppy/README.md

 While a crate is pre-release status (0.x.x) it may have its MSRV bumped in a patch release.
 Once a crate has reached 1.x, any MSRV bump will be accompanied with a new minor version.

 At any given time, at least the last 3 versions of Rust will be supported.
+For `target-spec`, at least the last 6 months of stable Rust releases will be supported.

 ## Contributing